Table of Contents

 Hyperthermia is managed with cooling blankets or evaporative cooling.

 Contraindications of antimuscarinic drugs

-Antimuscarinic drugs are contraindicated in persons with closed angle glaucoma and in men with prostatic hyperplasia.
+Antimuscarinic drugs are contraindicated in individuals with closed-angle glaucoma and in men with prostatic hyperplasia.

 Antinicotinic drugs are classified into two types:

 - Ganglionic blockers